Experience everyday life close to nature and join our community activities in Brakel, Belgium

 Transport

 The place is easily reached with public transport.
 Every hour, a 10 min walk will take you to a bus stop, which will take you to a train station, which can take you directly to Brussels and Gent.
-Please don't come by car.
+Don't come by car.
 There are some bikes, but they are only borrowed to longer term volunteers that are able to take care of them or want to learn that.

 Other things